jwt-dotnet/jwt/README.md

 ## License

-The following projects and their resulting packages are licensed under Public Domain, see the [LICENSE#Public Domain](LICENSE.md#MIT) file.
+The following projects and their resulting packages are licensed under Public Domain, see the [LICENSE#Public-Domain](LICENSE.md#MIT) file.

 - JWT